hhelsper/Software-engineering-project1/README.md

 ## Reflections on my project

+## Overview of what I created

+For this project, I started by creating what was a duplicate of the example given by my professor in his assignment document.
+Given that I started early on this project, once I got the bear minimum working, I started to delve into additional features as well as styling of my web page.
+I used bootstrap to create the custom navigation bar at the top of my page that a user can actually interact with.
+The navigation bar has two choices: Recommended Movie and Wikipedia.
+Every time you click Recommended Movie, a movie is displayed from my pre-defined list of movies that I embedded in my `tmdb_api_call.py`.
+When you click on Wikipedia, you are taken to the wikipedia page for that movie, which I embedded into my website.
+I made this decision because I thought it was logical to stay on my website page and not be taken to another page, as well as for what I believe is a more stylistic approach.
+I also decided to go beyond the assignment requirements by including four similar movies at the bottom of the screen.
+All four of these are clickable which will then repopulate the page with the main movie displayed being the similar movie you just clicked on, as well as refreshing the similar movies displayed at the bottom to reflect those similar to the new movie displayed at the top of the screen.
+At the recommendation of a fellow student, I explored Google Fonts as a way to bring more style to my web page.
+I employed four custom Google Fonts in my project, which I believe is an improvement from what I started with, copying my professor's example.

 ### Known Problems with my Project

 I've painstakingly made sure there are no problems with my project.
 The final thing to fix was the stylistic errors.
 I had a ton of trailing whitespace issues that I had to solve, but I have now gotten my Pylint errors down to 0.
-Other than that, there are no bugs in my code, I have ensured that each wikipedia link takes you to the correct page for the movie and not another page and that all the titles, one line descriptions, genres, and movie posters are all correct and display as specified.
+Other than that, there are no bugs in my code, I have ensured that each wikipedia link takes you to the correct page for the movie and not another page and that all the titles, one line descriptions, genres, and movie posters are all correct and display as specified, as well as to make sure the four displayed similar movies are the top four queried from the TMDB server.

 ### Technical Issues encountered during project